 Does he generally like and tolerate other dogs or pets?

-If the answer is yes, then the chances are good that he won’t take an instant dislike to the ‘new kid on the block’ (but that could still change once he realizes the new kid is here to stay!).
+If the answer is yes, then the chances are good that he won’t take an instant dislike to the new kid on the block.
+This can change once he realizes the new kid is here to stay!

-Even if you’re sure that Fido won’t hate Fido Jr. on sight, take the introductions slowly and have another person on hand to help things run smoothly.
+Even if you’re sure that your older dog won’t hate your puppy at first, introduce them slowly and have another person on hand to ensure things run smoothly.

-- Most dogs will want to thoroughly sniff the new arrival, and will stick to him like glue wherever he goes.
+- Most dogs will want to sniff the new arrival thoroughly and will stick to him like glue wherever he goes.

-- Expect some excitement, maybe a little rough play, even some growling (usually on your senior dogs part).
+- Expect some excitement, maybe a little rough play, and even some growling (usually on your senior dog’s part).

-- Puppies and older dogs have entirely different social skills and playing styles, and it takes a while for them to understand, and accept each other’s quirks.
+- Puppies and older dogs have entirely different social skills and playing styles, and it takes time for them to understand and accept each other’s quirks.

 - Luckily, most dogs recognize a puppy and make allowances for the inexperience of youth!

-The seniors tolerate more and are usually fairly gentle in their reprimands.
-Unfortunately puppies don’t have this sixth-sense to guide them and tend to ‘hound’ the older dog and cross all social boundaries without a backward glance!
+Senior dogs tolerate more and are usually gentle in their reprimands.
+Unfortunately, puppies don’t have this sixth sense to guide them and tend to hound the older dog and cross all social boundaries without thinking.

 Older dogs may be wise and tolerant, but they’re not saints… and puppies who step too far over the line, or do it too often, will be corrected.

-If the first more gentle correction doesn’t work, growling, nipping or even physical dominance will be used.
+If the first gentle correction doesn’t work, growling, nipping or even physical dominance will be used.
 Avoid correcting your older dog for lifting their lip or growling because they’ll move right to the snap.
 Instead, move your puppy away and give your older dog some space.

-Try to let the two of them sort things out for themselves as much as possible, but don’t leave them alone together for at least the first couple of weeks, just to be safe.
+Try to let the two of them sort things out for themselves as much as possible, but don’t leave them alone without supervision for at least the first couple of weeks to be safe.

 Is he just a little unsociable?

-If your older dog isn’t keen on interacting with other dogs you could have your work cut out for you to convince him that the new puppy is a good idea.
+If your older dog isn’t keen on interacting with other dogs, you’ll have your work cut out for you to persuade him that the new puppy is a good idea.

-- Have someone else hold the pup while you stay with your senior.
+- Have someone hold the pup while you stay with your senior.

-- Don’t ‘push’ them together, let any sniffing and investigation come naturally.
+- Let any sniffing and investigation come naturally, be patient.

-- If the pup gets too pushy, or your dog too defensive, step back and regroup.
+- If the pup gets too pushy or your dog becomes defensive, step back and regroup.

 - Talk quietly and reassuringly to your older dog and encourage him to be gentle.

-As your older dog isn’t naturally a social butterfly, make sure he gets plenty of quiet time away from the newbie, or he could feel overwhelmed and anxious.
+Offer your older dog plenty of quiet time away from your new addition, or he could feel overwhelmed and anxious.

-Don’t leave puppies and older dogs like this alone together for several weeks, you need to be absolutely sure they’re friends before taking that chance.
+Don’t leave puppies and older dogs alone together for several weeks.
+You need to be absolutely sure they’re friends before taking that chance.

 The ‘alpha’ senior